 The band was formed in January 2014 after (though not because) a Philadelphian drummer, Matthew McGraw, left the city of Leeds.
 The music they make can be seen as an indirect response to this change of circumstance.
 With time and curiosity and willing at their disposal, they started to explore music from the free jazz movements of the 1960’s, with a view to carving out an original voice through the nuances of the idiom; their heroes were Ornette Coleman, Eric Dolphy and Paul Bley.
-Leeds was a place where a lot of people were making things happen on a DIY basis, and situated within this vibrant milieu, they were well placed to start gigging, coming to form part of the fabric of the DIY music scene.
+Leeds was a place where a lot of people were making things happen on a grassroots basis, and situated within this vibrant milieu, they were well placed to start gigging, coming to form part of the fabric of the DIY music scene.
 Gradually they transitioned to playing exclusively original music.

 In 2015, they were approached by New Jazz Records, a not-for-profit collective run by local musicians, to record an album at Leeds Fold Studio.
 That November, they spent 2 days in the studio, recording more than 3 hours of music.
 Their first album, Short+Long Ditties, released in 2016 by New Jazz Records, was compiled from these fruitful sessions.

-A subsequent tour in Autumn 2018 enabled them to consolidate and build on this process, debuting a large volume of new music.
-During this period of touring, they played engagements at The Vortex, London; Jazz at the Lescar, Sheffield; The Canteen, Bristol; Manchester Jazz Festival; and many others.
+Recent engagements have included The Vortex, London; Jazz at the Lescar, Sheffield; The Canteen, Bristol; Manchester Jazz Festival; and many others.

 In 2018, they were selected for Jazz North’s “Northern Line” touring support scheme.

-They release their second album, The Kennedys at Beaver Point, on 14th January 2019.
+Their second album, The Kennedys at Beaver Point, was released on 14th January 2019.